Root Rot on Christmas Cactus

 Symptoms

-- segments turning limp and discolored despite moist soil
+- segments turning limp and discolored despite the soil still feeling moist

 Causes